-The Company's manufacturing is allocated primarily between its facility in Old Bridge, New Jersey (the "Old Bridge Facility") and a key contract manufacturer located in the People's Republic of China ("PRC").
-The Company currently manufactures most of its digital products, including the latest encoder and EdgeQAM collections at its Old Bridge Facility.
-Since 2007 the Company has transitioned and continues to manufacture certain high- volume, labor intensive products, including many of the Company's analog products, in the PRC, pursuant to a manufacturing agreement that governs the production of products that may from time to time be the subject of purchase orders submitted by (and in the discretion of) the Company.
+The Company's manufacturing is allocated primarily between its facility in Old Bridge, New Jersey (the "Old Bridge Facility") key contract manufacturers located in Taiwan, South Korea and the People's Republic of China ("PRC").
+The Company currently manufactures a large majority of its digital products, including the latest NXG and other digital signal processing product models at its Old Bridge Facility.
+Since 2007 the Company has been manufacturing certain high-volume, labor intensive products, including certain of the Company's analog products, in the PRC, pursuant to a manufacturing agreement that governs the production of products that may from time to time be the subject of purchase orders submitted by (and in the discretion of) the Company.
 Although the Company does not currently anticipate the transfer of any additional products to the PRC for manufacture, the Company may do so if business and market conditions make it advantageous to do so.
-Manufacturing products both at the Company's Old Bridge Facility and in the PRC enables the Company to realize cost reductions while maintaining a competitive position and time-to-market advantage.
+Since 2019 the Company also has been manufacturing certain high-volume, labor intensive products mix represents a small percentage of the Company's revenue but allowed the Company to benefit from relatively favorable tariff policies.
+Manufacturing products at the Company's Old Bridge Facility and in the PRC, Taiwan and South Korea enables the Company to realize cost reductions and, with regard to Taiwan and South Korea, favorable tariff treatment while maintaining a competitive position and time-to-market advantage.

 The Company may, from time to time, provide manufacturing, research and development and product support services for other companies' products.
-In 2015, the Company entered into an agreement with VBrick Systems, Inc. ("VBrick") to provide procurement, manufacturing, warehousing and fulfillment support to VBrick\for a line of high end encoder products and sub-assemblies.
-Sales to VBrick of encoder products were approximately \$793,000 and \$840,000 in 2018 and 2017, respectively.
-Sales to VBrick for sub-assemblies were not material in 2018 or 2017.
+In 2015, the Company entered into an agreement with VBrick Systems, Inc. ("VBrick") to provide procurement, manufacturing, warehousing and fulfillment support to VBrick for a line of high-end encoder products and sub-assemblies.
+Sales to VBrick of encoder products were approximately \$602,000 and \$793,000 in 2019 and 2018, respectively.
+Sales to VBrick for sub-assemblies were not material in 2019 or 2018.